wetzler/Learn/Class 2 - Analytics for Hackers/README.md

 Exercise 2
 ==========

 For the next exercise, we'll build off the changes we made in exercise 1.
-We'll be working from the solution 1 folder and working with the stats.html page.
-In this exercise, we'll build a stats page to display some of the data on the user engagement with engage button.
+In this exercise, we'll work on a stats page (stats.html) to display some of the data on the user engagement with engage button.

 Steps:
-1. Make sure you have the Solution 1 folders & files on your local machine.
+1. Make sure you have the SampleSite folder & files on your local machine.
 Open stats.html in your browser to take a look at it.

 2. Modify the read key and project ID in the file to point to your project.